influxdata/docs-v2/content/influxdb/cloud/reference/internals/security.md

 ## Compliance and auditing

 InfluxDB Cloud is **SOC2 Type II** certified.
-To request a copy of our SOC2 Type II report, please email <sales@influxdata.com>.
+To request a copy of our SOC2 Type II report, or for information on the ISO 27001 Information Security Management System, please email <sales@influxdata.com>.